 Today the Turin gallery takes up three floors of Palazzo Panizza, overlooking Turin’s historic Piazza Solferino and occupying part of the original 19th century foyer of the Alfieri theatre.
 The London gallery is situated on Albemarle Street, in the heart of Mayfair’s historic art district.
 The Turin 3,000 square foot space – designed by the Architect David Trad, which hosts exhibitions across two levels, continues to present a programme focused on museum-calibre Post-War Italian art and art from the Seventies, working in close collaboration with artists’ estates and foundations.

-In recent years Mazzoleni has been increasingly present at international art fairs, participating across London, Hong Kong, New York and Miami, amongst others.
+In recent years Mazzoleni has been increasingly present at international art fairs, participating across London, Hong Kong, New York, Miami and Paris, amongst others.